 - Preheat the oven to 425 degrees F.

 - Dip the seitan in the almond milk to wet it slightly.
 Mix together all of the dry breading ingredients.
 Then dip the seitan in the breading mixture.
-Press the breading into both sides and place on a greased baking sheet.
+Press the breading into both sides and place it on a greased baking sheet.
 Grate some extra vegan parmesan on top.

 Making the Pasta